Factors that influence energy use

 Population

 Population structure and population distribution also influence energy use.
 Urbanisation is expected to continue, with more and more people living in towns.
-According to Statistics Norway, the population in central areas is expected to rise by 1.5 million, from 4.2 million to 5.7 million, by 2040.
-In more rural areas, the population will only rise by 80 000 in the same period.
 Urbanisation tends to mean that more people live in flats, where each person generally has less living space and therefore uses less energy for heating.
 Centralisation also reduces energy needs for transport, because travel distances are shorter and people can use public transport more extensively or walk or cycle to their destinations.
 Compact towns generally have a less energy-intensive industrial structure and more service industries.

 Economic growth